geoffjay/shook/README.md

 # Shook

-Trivial server to listen to webhooks and execute a set of commands.
+Trivial server to listen to Gitlab webhooks and execute a set of commands.

 ## Build